aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/writeprotection/validate_password/_index.md

 ﻿---
 title: validate_password method
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Returns true if the specified password is the same as the write-protection password the document was protected with"
+description: "Returns ``True`` if the specified password is the same as the write-protection password the document was protected with"
 type: docs
 weight: 40
 url: /python-net/aspose.words.settings/writeprotection/validate_password/